Roofing Accidents in New York CityClick For Your Free Consulation

 Construction site accidents involving roofers often lead to fatal or catastrophic injuries.

-The Law Offices of Jay S. Knispel, LLC represents roofers who have suffered serious injuries such as:
+The Law Offices of Jay S. Knispel Personal Injury Lawyers represents roofers who have suffered serious injuries such as:

-Contact our law office to schedule a free consultation with a NYC construction accident lawyer who can help you fight for the compensation you deserve.
+Contact our law office to schedule a free consultation with an NYC construction accident lawyer who can help you fight for the compensation you deserve.

 Roofing accidents can happen in many ways.
 They may be caused by inadequate fall protection and employer negligence.
 They can also be the result of material or equipment failure.
 Many roofing accidents are the result of slips, trips, or falls.